What Should I Do When Bike Tire Will Not Inflate And Will Not Take Air?

 Sealant issues are very commonly found, and in this section, we’ll discuss how you can solve this problem easily.

-Let us discuss how sealants can prevent bike tires from inflating in the first place.
+Let us discuss how sealants can prevent tires from inflating in the first place.
 Sealants are extremely important and you can’t use a valve without applying sealants.
 However, sealants tend to create a skin-like structure inside the valve over time, and these plugs can prevent air from entering the tube.
 This is because the skin of the sealant acts as resistant.

 In order to get rid of this resistance, you need to open the valve and clean the sealant skin off.
 To open the valve, you need to rotate the valve and remove the valve core.
 Note that the valve core is extremely small and can get lost easily, so you must maintain extra caution while removing it.